Hurricane Resources & Information

 - Community Rating System

 - Economic Effectiveness of Implementing a Statewide Building Code: The Case of Florida

-- Public Assistance Required Minimum Standards Policy
+- DRRA 1235b Public Assistance 406 Codes and Standards Policy and FAQ:

 - Storm Reconstruction Toolkit from the National Electrical Manufacturers Association (NEMA).
 For more information, contact NEMA’s field representatives.